AngeliqueDF/request-header-parser-microservice/README.md

 ## Description

 This project is an Express.js app which parses specific headers from a request and returns them in a JSON object.
+It could be used in an analytics software, a data analytics API, or a logging system, for example.

-This is my solution to freeCodeCamp's Request Header Parser Microservice challenge.
+It's my solution to freeCodeCamp's Request Header Parser Microservice challenge.

 ### How to test the app (manually)